 It’s summer in Cambridge, which means three things:

-- It’s time for those of you who might want to be bloggers to embrace the GOOD TIMES
+- It’s time for those of you who might want to be bloggers to share your thoughts with the world!

 What does it mean to be an admissions blogger?